How to apply for the programme

 3. Curriculum Vitae

-- You can find an example template at the Downloads session.
+- You can find an example template in the Downloads session.
 However, it is not necessary to follow our template.
 You are encouraged to choose your own format.

-- The prescribed format can be found at the Downloads session, and this template must be used.
+- You are asked to write a research proposal as your motivational essay.
+The prescribed format can be found at the Downloads session, and this template must be used.

 - The topic should be relevant to the master track of your choice.